-Certain new accounting standards and interpretations have been issued that are not mandatory for 31 March 2018 reporting periods and have not been adopted early by the Board.
-Of these standards, only NZ IFRS 9 Financial Instruments is applicable to the Scheme.
-This standard will be adopted for the 2018/19 financial year.
-The Board's assessment of the impact is set out below.
+Certain new accounting standards and interpretations have been issued that are not mandatory for 31 March 2019 reporting periods and have not been adopted early by the Board.
+Initial assessment of these standards shows that none of these will materially affect the Scheme.